-- An employer must apply for a tax directive to determine the amount of employees' tax to be deducted in respect of the amount payable to an employee or former employee as a result of any arbitration award. - The reason "other" must be used on the directive application.
+- An employer must apply for a tax directive to determine the amount of employees' tax to be deducted in respect of the amount payable to an employee or former employee as a result of any arbitration award. - The reason "other" must be used on the directive application and the amount must be entered in the "Arbitration / CCMA Award" amount field.

-Note: The directive will indicate the source code 3907 but the correct source codes must be used on the IRP5 certificate.
+Note: The source code reflected on the tax directive must be used on the IRP5 certificate to avoid the rejection of the employees' return.